 Rediscover the joys of print media

 If you do sit at a desk all day starring at a computer screen, leave work glued to your phone screen, then get home to connect with your television screen, you won’t get square eyes (a popular theory amongst 90s parents).
-However, overdosing on screen time can have detrimental effects on us such as sleep disruption and may even.
+However, overdosing on screen time can have detrimental effects on us such as sleep disruption and may even adversely affect your brain.
 Why not use your commute to take a break from the screen and reacquaint yourself with good old fashioned print media.
 This could be a monthly magazine on your hobby, a newspaper to keep you up-to-date on current affairs or a free magazine which can be picked up at lots of cafés in town.

 Start a hobby